Vix1209/VixInventory/README.md

+# Vixinventory

-Vixinventory...
-A fullstack webapp showcasing the utilization of django authentication, authorization and CRUD functionalities in the creation of logic for a simple ecommerce site, that takes in authenticated Users' Orders, matches them with products available, and informs the admin on these orders made.
-As well as keeping track of these users, their profile information and details.
+A fullstack webapp showcasing the utilization of Django authentication, authorization and CRUD functionalities in the creation of logic for a simple e-commerce web app.∖
+Taking into account these users' orders, matching them with products available, also their profile information and details,

-Admin Login Details:
+### Admin Login Details:∖

-Username : Admin
+Username : Admin∖

-password : Admin
+password : Admin∖